explyt/spring-plugin/COMMERCE_LICENSE.md

 Last updated: June 10, 2024

-License Agreement of Esprito Spring Tools
+License Agreement of Spring Explyt Plugin

 ## IMPORTANT

 Be sure to carefully read and understand all of the rights, obligations and restrictions set forth in this License Agreement (also “License”, also “Agreement”).

-BY ACCEPTING THE TERMS OF THIS LICENSE AGREEMENT THROUGH ACTIVATING YOUR LICENSE KEY WITH TELEGRAM BOT AT THE LINK \[<https://t.me/esprito_plugin_license_bot>], AND INSTALLING OR USING THE SOFTWARE (ESPRITO SPRING TOOLS) FOR PURPOSES DESCRIBED IN THIS LICENSE AGREEMENT, THE ENTITY YOU REPRESENT (HEREINAFTER REFERRED TO AS "LICENSEE") AGREES TO BE BOUND BY THE TERMS OF THIS AGREEMENT.
-IF YOU DO NOT ACCEPT THESE TERMS, DO NOT USE, INSTALL, OR DOWNLOAD THE ESPRITO SPRING TOOLS.
+BY ACCEPTING THE TERMS OF THIS LICENSE AGREEMENT THROUGH ACTIVATING YOUR LICENSE KEY WITH TELEGRAM BOT AT THE LINK \[<https://t.me/esprito_plugin_license_bot>], AND INSTALLING OR USING THE SOFTWARE (SPRING EXPLYT PLUGIN) FOR PURPOSES DESCRIBED IN THIS LICENSE AGREEMENT, THE ENTITY YOU REPRESENT (HEREINAFTER REFERRED TO AS "LICENSEE") AGREES TO BE BOUND BY THE TERMS OF THIS AGREEMENT.
+IF YOU DO NOT ACCEPT THESE TERMS, DO NOT USE, INSTALL, OR DOWNLOAD THE SPRING EXPLYT PLUGIN.

 ADDITIONALLY, YOU AGREE THAT YOU ARE DULY AUTHORIZED TO ACCEPT THIS LICENSE ON BEHALF OF YOUR COMPANY.
 IF YOU ARE NOT SO AUTHORIZED, YOU SHALL NOT ACCEPT THIS LICENSE.